I didn’t much care for the Black Hills of South Dakota at first. That was in the

 furnace.
 We imagined the crowds wouldn’t be to bad.
 Heck, I might even try some

 We made camping reservations at a place named Custer Mountain Campground.
-Naturally, it

 was a mile or two from Custer, South Dakota on the southern edge of the Black